 - Although current PGT-A techniques are mostly very accurate, the test may give the wrong result (it may miss an abnormality or detect one that isn’t there).

-- Removing a cell from the embryo may damage it and prevent it from successfully developing once it’s been transferred to the womb.
+- Embryos can continue to develop successfully after a few cells have been removed, however, removing cells from the embryo may damage it and prevent it from successfully developing.

 If you have any questions about the safety and risks, your clinic will be able to discuss whether a treatment add-on would be safe for you to use considering your specific medical history and circumstances.